 Step 4.
 Store-bought gifts are not the only option

-We had only ever given store-bought gifts for 2 reasons. – 1, I am not crafty and 2, I had no talent for making things.
+We had only ever given store-bought gifts for 2 reasons.
+One, I am not crafty and two, I had no talent for making things.

-Now as a family we love scouring Pinterest (BTW have you followed HopeJoyInChrist on Pinterest?) to find Easy Homemade Gift (I’ll share the ones we love this year in another post*).
-We save our ideas to a new board every year – here is this year’s board if you want to check it out.
-It is a way to spend time together, have good conversations and laugh and play.
+Now as a family we love scouring Pinterest to find Easy Homemade Gift It is a way to spend time together, have good conversations and laugh and play.
 If you haven’t tried it I highly recommend it – even if the gifts are just for grandma and grandpa (who will love them!).